jianzhangcs/panini/README.md

 After downloading and degenerating the datasets, we put the datasets into `data/`

-Note: This work does not focus on real world degradation, but studies how to adapt to multiple degradation, which is currently artificially designed, and the parameters are not fine-tuned specifically for real world degradation, so our generalization performance on real world degradation is poor.
-If you want to reproduce the results of the paper, you can use the test examples we provide or use our degrade function to generate the test images.

 ## Test Using Pretrained Models

 Download our pre-trained model ([moco](https://drive.google.com/file/d/1VqFRXJGlDcn1zbT0eT7tAuclh6tgvvHA/view?usp=sharing), [panini_mfr](https://drive.google.com/file/d/1iwiWoAxNTyp3NKHQfCj0FCEX9uwX27CQ/view?usp=sharing), [panini_16xsr](https://drive.google.com/file/d/1ewSBfxXJmDMioGx95lLvD95l8lhgPaGU/view?usp=sharing)) and put them into `checkpoint/`

 You can use scripts in file `test_script.sh` to test.

+**Note**: This work does not focus on real world degradation, but studies how to adapt to multiple degradation, which is currently artificially designed, and the parameters are not fine-tuned specifically for real world degradation, so our generalization performance on real world degradation is poor.
+If you want to reproduce the results of the paper, you can use the test examples we provide or use our degrade function to generate the test images.

 #### Test a single image